 - Digital Scanning Services.
-These services include paper scanning, newspaper and microfilm scanning, microfiche scanning, aperture card scanning, drawing scanning, and book scanning.
+These services include paper scanning, as well as special scanning such as newspaper, aperture card, drawing, and book scanning, including large format.
 Most government files must be retained for long terms or permanently, making such clients a prime candidate for digital conversion.
 There are four production categories for these services, consisting of document prep, scanning, indexing, and delivery. - Business Process Outsourcing (BPO).
-BPO contracts provide ongoing outsourcing of customer processes such as mail room activities, where we pick up customer mail from the post office, open it, sort it, scan it, and upload it to the appropriate customer system. - Microfilm and Microfiche.
-We provide microfilming/microfiche conversion to digital, converting scanned images to microfilm or microfiche, and microfilm/microfiche preservation and duplication. - Box Storage Services.
+BPO contracts provide ongoing outsourcing of customer processes such as mail room activities, where we pick up customer mail from the post office, open it, sort it, scan it, and upload it to the appropriate customer system. - Micrographics.
+We provide microfilm/microfiche conversion to digital, converting scanned images to microfilm or microfiche, and microfilm/microfiche preservation and duplication. - · Box Storage Services.
 We provide physical document storage and retrieval services for our clients. - Scanning Equipment, Software and Repair.
 We sell and service document image software, document scanners, and microfilm scanners, readers and printers.
 This is a smaller, slowly declining part of our Document Conversion business.